guerrero-fj/hybrid-r-python-template/README.md

 git clone https://github.com/YOUR_USERNAME/your-new-project.git
 cd your-new-project
 ```
-Alternatively, just clone it directly from the GitHub website.
-You may want to replace the README file with your own.
-To avoid conflicts, leave the box asking you to add a README file unchecked.
-Once you have cloned this repository, you can create your own README and re-name this file.
+Alternatively, use the "Use this template" button on GitHub and follow the prompts.

+⚠️ Important:
+When creating the repo from the template, **do not check the box** to add a README.
+This template already includes one, and adding another will cause a merge conflict.

+Once your project is cloned, you’re welcome to:

+- Edit the existing README.md to reflect your project goals

+- Or rename and replace it with your own version

 ### 2. Set Up as an RStudio Project